 Yes.
 Tuition can be paid in-full or on a monthly basis.
 If you choose to pay on a monthly basis, we require you to purchase tuition insurance, which is 3% of the annual tuition and is paid with your first tuition payment.

 Under normal circumstances, the new school year starts with our summer term, the day after Memorial Day, near the end of May or beginning of June depending on the calendar.
 This is the beginning of our 12-month option.
 Our fall term and 10-month option begins in August and closely follows the Arlington ISD school calendar, though, we usually begin a week before AISD.

 — Infant – 1:4 (2 teachers for 8 students)

-While these are the minimum ratios, we have additional teacher assistants in the Infant, Toddler, and Early Childhood classrooms throughout the day, including 2 Outdoor Classroom specialists each morning for the Early Childhood classrooms.
-Elementary students also attend Enrichment classes with Enrichment Specialist teachers.
+While these are the minimum ratios, we have an additional teacher available for each of the Infant, Toddler, and Early Childhood classrooms throughout the day.
+Elementary students also participate in Enrichment classes with Enrichment Specialist teachers.